code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

     omitted: with `repo=""` or `dest=""`, the id will be completed automatically.

-The `file` attribute is mandatory, and either `repo` or `dest` must be present (but not the both) even if it is empty.
+The `file` attribute is mandatory, and either `repo` or `dest` must be present (but not both) even if it is empty.

 Output and restart {#sec_smgr_restart}
 ==================